subquery/subquery-example-multi-chain-transfers/README.md

-# SubQuery - Starter Package
+# SubQuery - Multi-chain indexing example

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+This project is an example of a multichain project that indexes multiple networks into the same database Read more about it at https://academy.subquery.network/build/multi-chain.html

 ## Preparation